-- Hunt deer, feral swine (wild boar), or coyote with anything other than a .38 caliber muzzleloading rifle or larger, or archery equipment. - Possess shotgun slugs or rifle cartridges while hunting. - Hunt deer, coyote, or feral swine (wild boar) from 30 minutes after sunset to 30 minutes before sunrise.
+- Hunt with anything other than a .38 caliber muzzleloading rifle or larger, or archery equipment. - 2.
+Possess shotgun slugs or rifle cartridges while hunting. - Hunt deer, coyote, or feral swine (wild boar) from 30 minutes after sunset to 30 minutes before sunrise.